What was it?

 - Research findings

-- Mobile Exhibitions which can be displayed in venues across the District
+- Mobile Exhibitions to be displayed in venues across the District

-- A semi-permanent exhibition which can be displayed at Lowewood Museum and other venues in the District
+- A semi-permanent exhibition displayed at Lowewood Museum and other venues in the District

 Do you know anyone or any organisation that has contributed to their local community over the last 50 years?
 They could have run a community group, supported local people or anything else.
 If so, we would love to hear about their contribution.